High-level computational patterns

 Deconstructing GroupBy#

-“apply” : apply an operation, usually a reduction like
+Apply : apply an operation, for instance a reduction like

 mean

-“combine” : concatenate results from apply step along new “group” dimension
+Combine : concatenate results from apply step along a new “group” dimension

-But really there is a first step: “identifying groups” also called “factorization” (or “binning”).
+But really there is a “hidden” first step: identifying groups (also called “factorization” or sometimes “binning”).
 Usually this is the hard part.

 da.groupby("time.month")